ronchimbo-star/toolserve/SEO_PRERENDERING_SETUP.md

 ## Overview
 This application now uses **react-snap** to prerender static HTML for all pages, making content immediately available to search engine crawlers without requiring JavaScript execution.

+**Key Feature**: Dynamic route generation automatically detects and prerenders:
+- All published blog posts (including future posts)
+- All active service areas
+- All static pages

+Routes are fetched from the database at build time, ensuring new content is always included in prerendering.

 ## What Gets Prerendered

 ### ✅ Successfully Prerendered